AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/resource-usage.md

 - **Community Shared Streams**: Displays usage data about streams shared into communities that your tenant holds membership in.

-##  Time increment
+##  View

-Time increment can display streams accessed by month or day.
+Use the view dropdown to display streams accessed by month or day.
 Choose between the following options:

 - **Monthly**: Displays usage data for the chosen data source for the past seven months, broken down by month.